ecommerce stack uae: stack uae: Building Your eCommerce Stack in

 Fulfilment and logistics

-UAE delivery expectations are world-leading: same-day in major cities is now table stakes for premium brands.
+UAE delivery expectations are world-leading: same-day delivery in major cities is now an expectation among premium brands.
 The fulfilment stack matters: 3PL partner (Aramex, Quiqup, Bayut Logistics, Iyzico Express, or an in-house operation), order management system that orchestrates between warehouse and storefront, courier integrations for live tracking and proactive customer comms.

 The brands that win on logistics are the ones that own the customer experience end-to-end.
 Outsourcing fulfilment is fine; outsourcing the customer communication layer is rarely a good idea.